BCDA-APS/gestalt/docs/reference/nodes/layouts.md

 A widget representing a stack of display areas, with each only being displayed upon the user clicking a corresponding tab button.

 The 'children' attribute works slightly differently for this layout.
+Each individual child node must be a '!Tab'.
+Tabs are pass-through
+Group nodes, with the children attribute specifying the widgets that are displayed for that tag.

-Each individual child node must be a '!Tab', which is a tag that can be affixed to lists.
-Each child node will be associated with a specific tab, and selecting that tab will display all the widgets that are in the corresponding '!Tab' list.
+Each child node in the TabbedGroup will be associated with a specific tab, and selecting that tab will display all the widgets that are in the corresponding '!Tab'.
 If one defines the 'children' attribute as a dictionary, then the key values will be used as the tab names.
 If 'children' is a list, then the tabs will display as "Tab 1", "Tab 2", etc.

 The macros __parentwidth__ and __parentheight__ will be passed along to children widgets, these are set to the size of the display